 2) This policy provides coverage for liability arising out of malpractice, error, or mistake made in rendering or failing to render medical, surgical, dental, or nursing treatment, the furnishing or dispensing of drugs or medical, dental or surgical supplies or appliances including the furnishings of food or beverages in connection therewith.

 k.
 Ambulance Liability

-1) The University provides coverage for the E.M.T.'s that operate the ambulance, while acting within the scope of their duties, against liability through a policy issued by the Insurance Reserve Fund, Division of Insurance Services.
+1) The University provides coverage for the E.M.T.'s that operate the ambulance, while acting within the scope of their duties, against liability through a policy issued by the Insurance Reserve Fund, SC State Fiscal Accountability Authority.